oreboot/oreboot/README.md

 Clone this repo, e.g. git clone git://github.com/oreboot/oreboot

 Setting up build tools
 ----------------------

-You need an up to date Rust environment.
-To setup your Rust environment for oreboot, see below:
+Setup your Rust environment for oreboot:

 ```
 cd oreboot
 # This command only needs to be done once but it is safe to do it repeatedly
 make firsttime
 ```

 Keeping build tools up to date
 ------------------------------